patternfly/react-component-groups/packages/module/patternfly-docs/content/extensions/component-groups/examples/ColumnManagementModal/ColumnManagementModal.md

 ### Showing and hiding of table columns

 Clicking the "Manage columns" button will open the column management modal.
-The "ID" column is set to unhideable with `isAlwaysShown: true`, therefore its checkbox is disabled.
+The "ID" column should not be toggleable, therefore its checkbox is disabled with `isUntoggleable: true`.
 "Score" column is set to be hidden by default.
 Always make sure to set `isShownByDefault` and `isShown` to the same boolean value in the initial state.

 ```js file="./ColumnManagementModalExample.tsx"